arunsivaramanneo/GPU-Viewer/README.md

 6. Download the file and Extract to a folder
 7. Navigate to extracted folder, open terminal and enter ./install and follow on-screen instruction.
 8. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
-9. For Vulkan Tab to work Install Vulkan-Utils (sudo apt-get install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
+9. For **Vulkan Tab** to work Install Vulkan-Utils (sudo apt install vulkan-utils) in Ubuntu, Vulkan-extra-layers in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
 The installer should be able to take care of this dependency in Debian based distro and Solus.
+10. For **OpenCL Tab** to work install clinfo (sudo apt install clinfo) in ubuntu , clinfo in Solus (sudo eopkg install clinfo), clinfo in arch.
+Also, ensure you have OpenCL installed for your respective platforms, Ex.
+Nvidia CUDA for Nvidia hardware, beignet for Intel Graphics or pocpl for cpu or AMD openCL for AMD hardware.
+11. Some distro's don't come with glxinfo installed by default, so you will need to install mesa-utils to get the OpenGL Tab displayed properly.
-10. Incase of issues launching the application please see the FAQ in Wiki section
+11. Incase of issues launching the application please see the FAQ in Wiki section

 ## UNINSTALL STEPS